 - AMD's new generation of Ryzen processors is here, and much like with Kaby Lake, we'll have to wait a while for the best deals, but you can still find some money off.
 The big dog from the new Ryzen line up is the Ryzen 7 1800X, which will give you 4.0 GHz boost clock.
-Most of the retailers have the same prices at the moment, with the best being $440 on Amazon.
-Travel to a Micro Center to get one for $430.
+Prices have gone up to $420 on Newegg.
+Travel to a Micro Center to get one for $400.

 - AMD's really starting to compete in terms of price and performance with its new generation of CPUs.
 The Ryzen 5 1400 is a budget option, and can be found for $160.

 - Hold onto your hats, Intel's new generation of processors Kaby Lake is here, featuring higher clock speeds and new features.
-They're brand new so you won't see much money off at the moment, but you can find the big dog Core i7-7700K cheapest at Micro Center for $300.
-If there's no store near you, you'll have to settle for $335 on Amazon.
+You can find the big dog Core i7-7700K cheapest at Micro Center for $300.
+If there's no store near you, you'll have to settle for $340 on Newegg.

 On the lower end of the Kaby Lake consumer line we have the Core i3-7350K.
 Only two cores, but hyperthreading makes up for it and the clock speed is nice and high.
 Grab one for $130 from Micro Center.
-Newegg is only $20 more right now at $150.
+Amazon is more expensive right now at $165.

 Cores - 4 | Threads - 8 | Clockspeed - 4GHz | Socket - LGA 1151 | $280